HaxeFlixel/flixel-ui/README.md

 ###Graphic assets for Widgets

+#####Default Assets

+Flixel-UI has a default set of assets (see [FlxUIAssets](https://github.com/HaxeFlixel/flixel-ui/blob/master/flixel/addons/ui/FlxUIAssets.hx) and the [assets folder](https://github.com/HaxeFlixel/flixel-ui/tree/master/assets)) for basic skinning.
+If you provide incomplete data and/or definitions for your widgets, FlxUI will automatically attempt to fall back on the default assets.

+#####Demo Assets

-Flixel-UI doesn't ship with any default assets yet, I'm working on that.
-If you want to use the default skins, make sure you get them from the [test project](https://github.com/HaxeFlixel/flixel-demos/tree/master/User%20Interface/RPG%20Interface) in [flixel-demos](https://github.com/HaxeFlixel/flixel-demos).
+If you want to use the demo assets, make sure you get them from the [demo project](https://github.com/HaxeFlixel/flixel-demos/tree/master/User%20Interface/RPG%20Interface) in [flixel-demos](https://github.com/HaxeFlixel/flixel-demos).

 Install Flixel-demos:
 ````